Farewell Spit: Geography

 The sand structures of Farewell Spit consist of two interacting systems.
 On the southern side of the spit there are older and relatively stable sand masses, separated by shallow lakes and swamps.
-On the northern side are more recent sand masses which undergo active erosion and accumulation as a result of winds and the deposition from the longshore current.
+On the northern side are more recent sand masses that undergo active erosion and accumulation as a result of winds and the deposition from the longshore current.
 Sand dunes known as barchans are formed on the spit because of the influence of winds predominantly from the west, and these dunes move in an easterly direction.
 The downwind face is steep and has a crescent shape.